5 WAYS YOU CAN MANAGE AND COPE WITH STAY AT HOME MOM DEPRESSION

 1. Find something you enjoy

-Motivational podcasts, music, reading a good book, walking, jogging, yoga - something - anything big or small that gives you joy and can be a little bright light of hope in your day or week.
+Finding activities you enjoy doing like listening to motivational podcasts, music, reading a good book, walking, jogging, yoga -can help you immediately cope with negative feelings.
+Find something you enjoy, anything big or small that gives you joy and can be a little bright light of hope in your day or week.
 Statistics show that people who have hobbies have a lower risk of suffering from low mood, anxiety and depression and can give you a sense of purpose and spark the same feelings of self worth of who you were before you became a mom.

 2. Get to the root of the problem